-Stevens Point Orthopedics is proud to offer Magnetic Resonance Imaging (MRI) that is certified by both The Joint Commission (TJC) and the American College of Radiology (ACR) three days per week: Tuesday, Thursday, and Friday.
-Because MRI produces images from any angle with great clarity, it provides a wealth of diagnostic information.
+Three days a week – Tuesday, Wednesday, and Thursday – SPO offers Magnetic Resonance Imaging (MRI) certified by The Joint Commission and the American College of Radiology.
+Because an MRI produces images from any angle with great clarity, it provides a wealth of diagnostic information.

-- Knee pain caused by a torn meniscus, ACL, PCL or other soft tissue pathology
+- Knee pain caused by a torn ACL, PCL, or meniscus, or other soft-tissue issues

 - Bone tumors/cancers

 Due to the strong magnet in the scanner, people with implanted devices or metal in their body cannot have an MRI.
 Prior to your MRI, a staff member will go over a safety questionnaire to ensure you can actually have an MRI.

 Anyone with the following will not be able to have an MRI:

 - Metal surgical implants (metal rods, clips, plates, or pins)